 On their own, tactics have no effect.
 The meta-operation %runElab script runs script in the current elaboration context.
+Before you can use %runElab, you will have to enable the language extension by adding %language ElabReflection in your file (or by passing -X ElabReflection to the idris executable from your command line).
 For example, the following script constructs the identity function at type Nat:

 '''

 idNat : Nat -> Nat

 idNat = %runElab (do intro '{{x}}

+fill (Var '{{x}})

+solve)

 '''

-fill (Var '{{x}}) solve)

 On the right-hand side, the Idris elaborator has the goal Nat -> Nat.
 When it encounters the %runElab directive, it fulfills this goal by running the provided script.
 The first tactic, intro, constructs a lambda that binds the name x.
 The name argument is optional because a default name can be taken from the function type.
-Now, the proof term is of the form $x : Nat => {hole}$.
-The second tactic, fill, fills this hole with a guess, giving the term $x : Nat => {hole} x$.
+Now, the proof term is of the form $x : Nat => {hole}$ .
+The second tactic, fill, fills this hole with a guess, giving the term $x : Nat => {hole}x$ .
 Finally, the solve tactic instantiates the guess, giving the result x : Nat => x.